Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

-Active ingredient in this medicine: ezetimibe + atorvastatin
+Active ingredients: ezetimibe + atorvastatin

-What this medicine is for
+What it is used for

 Prevention of Cardiovascular Disease ATOZET is indicated in patients with coronary heart disease (CHD) and a history of acute coronary syndrome (ACS) taking their maximum tolerated dose of atorvastatin and in need of additional lowering of LDL-C in the expectation of a modest further reduction in the risk of cardiovascular events following at least one year of therapy (see Clinical Trials).
 Primary Hypercholesterolaemia ATOZET is indicated as adjunctive therapy to diet in patients with primary (heterozygous familial and non-familial) hypercholesterolaemia where use of a combination product is appropriate in those patients: - not appropriately controlled with atorvastatin or ezetimibe alone; - or already treated with atorvastatin and ezetimibe Homozygous Familial Hypercholesterolaemia (HoFH) ATOZET is indicated in patients with HoFH.
 Patients may also receive adjunctive treatments (e.g. LDL apheresis).

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 - The way to take this medicine: Oral